 A foundation course examining the origins and societal role of private nonprofit organizations including their social, political, economic, cultural, and ideological importance in American society and compared against the global non-governmental sector and organizations.
 Major types of nonprofit organizations are studied, as well as distinguishing organizational characteristics of third-sector institutions as contrasted with business and government organizations.
 Current trends in the nonprofit sector and projections for the future are analyzed.

 SBNM 5730 – Nonprofit Law, Policy, and Government Relations

 This course is designed to improve understanding of the elements, processes, and dynamics of board governance and volunteer management in nonprofit organizations.
 Course includes analysis of the respective roles of the board, executive director, staff and volunteers in nonprofit organizations.
 Focus on means and methods to enable boards and volunteers to maximize organizational effectiveness.
 Students will learn how to assess and improve the effectiveness of a board, the senior leadership, volunteers, and the overall governance of the organization.

-This course analyzes major aspects of federal and state law affecting nonprofit organizations and explores the dynamics of interdependence between nonprofit organizations, government, and the public policy process.
+This course analyzes major aspects of federal, state and local laws affecting nonprofit organizations and explores the dynamics of interdependence between nonprofit organizations, government, and the public policy process.

 Gainful Employment Information

 North Park University is required to provide detailed information about the gainful employment of our students who enroll in School of Business and Nonprofit Management certificate programs.
 These disclosures will assist students in making informed enrollment decisions with regards to the possible employment opportunities that accompany each of the certificate programs.